Early Ice on the western shore of Lake Erie 11/24/14

 However the screen is really not required.
-Newer PLCs have since then come out that have built in web servers.
+Newer PLCs are now being sold that have built in web servers.
 If I am going to use a Tablet for navigation at the helm, then pulling up a webpage on the tablet to tweak the PLC autopilot controller makes a lot of sense.
 It also cuts about $150 out of the cost of the system.

 When I first selected this PLC, Automation Direct did not have analog I/O cards, they only had PLCs with onboard Analog I/O. Also, I thought it would be important to be able to tie the navigation computer to the autopilot so the navigation computer can control the autopilot.
-With a Nav computer link, a compass link, and a screen link, three ports are required.
-As it turns out, I think a Navigation computer link is really not required and may not even be desirable.
+With a Nav computer link, a compass link, and a screen link to the PLC, three serial ports are required.
+In hindsight, I think a Navigation computer link is really not required and may not even be desirable.
 Sailboats do not move fast.
-There is plenty of time to think about the desired heading of the autopilot.
+There is plenty of time to think about the desired heading for the autopilot.

 When sailing close to the wind, having a wind indicator so the autopilot can sail to the wind direction would be a great advantage.
 So a second analog input would be desirable for a analog based wind indicator.

-Consequently a different PLC could be used.
+With these things in mind, a different PLC could be used.
 I'm thinking that the Siemens S7-1212 or 1214 would be a very good fit.
 That PLC has a built in webserver.
 Tie the PLC to a small Wireless AP for communication to a Tablet and that simplifies the hardware further and gets rid of some wires and it eliminates the need for a dedicated screen/MMI for the PLC.